Research Misconduct

 - Decline to recommend additional action.

 F. Admissions of Research Misconduct.
-If, at any stage of a research misconduct proceeding, a respondent, having been informed of their rights under the Research Misconduct Policy, admits to research misconduct, the DO may elect to proceed directly to the determination of appropriate administrative actions and sanctions.
+If, at any stage of a research misconduct proceeding, a respondent, having been informed of their rights under the Research Misconduct policy, admits to research misconduct, the DO may elect to proceed directly to the determination of appropriate administrative actions and sanctions.

 II.
-Maintaining Additional Procedures
+Additional Procedures

 - Retention of Records

-- AccessDuring the retention period, access to the materials in the file shall be available only upon authorization of the DORIO, in consultation with the DO as necessary, for good cause.
+- During the retention period, access to the materials in the file shall be available only upon authorization of the RIO, in consultation with the DO as necessary, for good cause.

-- The RIO shallAt the end of the retention period, the RIO shall make all reasonable attempts to return all original documents and materials research records to the persons who furnished them. and will destroy the remaining file.
+- At the end of the retention period, the RIO shall make all reasonable attempts to return all original research records to the persons who furnished them and will destroy the remaining file.

 - The RIO may retain the file if the RIO makes a written finding stating the reasons why retention is needed and the period during which the file is to be maintained.
+The respondent shall be informed when files are retained, the reasons for retention, and the duration that the files are to be retained.

 - Interim actions may include, but are not limited to, suspension of research, additional monitoring of the research process, including data and results, additional monitoring or reassignment of handling of federal funds and equipment, delay or suspension of publications and/or grants, reassignment of trainees or suspension of assignment of new trainees, or informing the research community or the public.